bbdimitriu/bbdimitriu.github.io/_posts/2022-12-20-early-adventures-zio-land.markdown

     @@ TestAspect.before(someSetupToRunBeforeTest())
     @@ TestAspect.timeout(20.seconds))
 ```
-The main thing that caused me some headaches is the fact that by default in ZIO tests "Calls to sleep and methods derived from it will semantically block until the clock time is set/adjusted to on or after the time the effect is scheduled to run".
+The main thing that caused me some headaches is the fact that by default in ZIO tests _"Calls to sleep and methods derived from it will semantically block until the clock time is set/adjusted to on or after the time the effect is scheduled to run"_.
 This is actually documented clearly [here](https://zio.dev/reference/test/services/clock), but in my test I didn't really need this behaviour and I wanted the time to pass as in real life.
 So it took me some time to figure out why my test, which uses some zio-streams test utility classes that call `ZIO.sleep`, got stuck.

 Changing this behaviour to the one I expected was pretty simple: I had to add the `@@ TestAspect.withLiveClock` aspect to the respective test.
 It would have helped if this behaviour was more clearly stated somewhere at the beginning of the testing reference documentation.

 Otherwise, in general, I consider the design of the testing framework quite neat and pleasant to use.

 ### Debugging
 Debugging can be done in various ways.
 Most of the practices described in the ZIO guide: https://zio.dev/guides/tutorials/debug-a-zio-application/.

-In general, I also found exception stack traces to be useful, although I have bumped into a situation in which I couldn't understand much out of an exception (see [this](https://github.com/svroonland/zio-kinesis/issues/797)).
+In general, I found exception stack traces to be useful, although I have bumped into a situation in which I couldn't understand much out of an exception (see [this](https://github.com/svroonland/zio-kinesis/issues/797)).
 I have also noticed the rendering of the exception stacktrace getting better in between releases.

 One important thing that I'm still missing at the moment, which I found really useful with the synchronous/blocking JVM applications, is the ability to easily request a Fiber dump.